postgrespro/pg_probackup/Documentation.md

 - Backup from replica: avoid extra load on the master server by taking backups from a standby
 - External directories: add to backup content of directories located outside of the PostgreSQL data directory (PGDATA), such as scripts, configs, logs and pg_dump files
 - Backup Catalog: get list of backups and corresponding meta information in `plain` or `json` formats
+- Partial Restore: restore the only specified databases or skip the specified databases.

 To manage backup data, pg_probackup creates a `backup catalog`.
 This is a directory that stores all backup files with additional meta information, as well as WAL archives required for point-in-time recovery.
 You can store backups for different instances in separate subdirectories of a single backup catalog.